peppersec/gas-price-oracle/README.md

 })
 ```

-it returns the median gas price of all the oracles configured.
+This command provides the median gas price of all configured oracles.

 ### Custom RPC URL for onchain oracles